Junior Eurovision Song Contest 2022: Participants

+Prior to the contest, a digital compilation album featuring all the songs from the 2022 contest was put together by the European Broadcasting Union and released by Universal Music on 30 November 2022.

+Production

 Visual design

 The reveal of the contest's theme art had been delayed due to the September clashes between Armenia and Azerbaijan.
-In a press release, AMPTV stated that "preparations for the contest are ongoing, and according to the schedule, it was no longer possible to change the deadlines", while expressing hope that the contest will be held in peaceful conditions.
+In a press release, AMPTV stated that "preparations for the contest are ongoing, and according to the schedule, it was no longer possible to change the deadlines", while expressing hope that the contest would be held in peaceful conditions.
 The theme art and slogan for the contest, "Spin the Magic", was later revealed on 26 September 2022.
 The artwork features an Armenian-styled spinning top as the main motif.